OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/infrastructure_exploration/index.en.md

 where the train will go next.
 In this example, it would tell us that the bottom right signal can be ignored entirely.
 The top path is the path being currently evaluated.
-**The bottom section of the path will be evaluated in a different and already instantiated `InfraExplorer`**
+**The path that goes toward the bottom right track, if valid, will be evaluated in a different `InfraExplorer`** that would have been generated alongside this instance.

 The `InfraExplorer` is manipulated with two main functions